mattermost/docs/source/configure/configuration-settings.rst

 *Available in legacy Enterprise Edition E20*

+This setting isn't available in the System Console and can only be set in ``config.json``.

 Enable this setting to add, remove, and view remote clusters for shared channels.
-This setting can only be changed from ``config.json`` file, it cannot be changed from the System Console user interface.

 **True**: System Admins can manage remote clusters using the System Console.